Education Learning Outcomes

 Impact on Student Learning

-Effective teachers of science provide evidence to show that P-12 students' understanding of major science concepts, principles, theories, and laws have changed as a result of instruction by the candidate and that student knowledge is at a level of understanding beyond memorization.
+Effective teachers of science provide evidence to show that P-12 students' understanding of major science concepts, principles, theories and laws have changed as a result of instruction by the candidate and that student knowledge is at a level of understanding beyond memorization.
 Candidates provide evidence for the diversity of students they teach.
+Students will:

 Professional Knowledge and Skills